How Much Does It Cost to Install a Google Nest Learning Thermostat?

 How Much Does an Electrician Charge to Install a Nest Thermostat?

 Electricians often handle smart thermostat installations because they’re attached to wiring in the wall.
 If you hire an electrician to install your Nest Thermostat, they might charge a flat rate or an hourly rate.
-According to Fixr, you should expect to pay around $85 for a flat rate fee or $40 to $100 for an hourly rate.
+According to Fixr, you should expect to pay around $210 to $430 (CAD 280 to CAD 580) to have a Google Nest Thermostat installed.
+This price includes the unit itself and the installation.

 Do I Need to Hire an Electrician to Install a Nest Thermostat?